-We don't see any benefit in dissecting the daily news-feed and trying to interpret what that means for our investments, pensions, property prices etc. Nobody can do that with any degree of accuracy.
+I don’t see any benefit to you in me dissecting the daily news-feed and trying to interpret what that means for our investments, pensions, property prices etc. Nobody can do that with any degree of accuracy.
 Also, what difference does it make if the price of something which you intend holding for 10, 20, 30 or 40 years fluctuates by 0.1 or 1% this week??
 If you think the prices are high today wait till you see them in 10 years time.

 And that is what this week’s shortish blog is out to address, our human inclination to do something stupid at the absolute wrong time!

 There is a lot of talk lately the global economy is ‘over-heated’, markets in general are at high prices and that they are expensive (they are broadly now at ‘pre-crash’ levels).
 This commentary suggests that there is a crash coming, that one should not invest, should not move forward with their plans until such time as the markets fall (also known as ‘ market correction’, whatever that is meant to mean!).

 Combine all of this commentary with the political uncertainty (and that’s all it is in uncertainty!) of Trump, Macron and others.
 What some are predicting is a perfect storm of doom and misery for the world!
 We really don’t have any idea if the economy will or won’t ‘correct’, nobody does.
 It was expected that the economy would crash once Trump was elected, but the opposite happened.

 What is certain is that there will be another crash, there is always one around the corner, and the sooner we can get our heads around that the better.
 Why?
 The main reason for long-term success with our investments is not the performance of the markets but our own behaviour!